sanscheese/gridsome-source-craft-graphql/README.md

 ### Usage

 Add `[CraftPreviewId].vue` to your projects `.gitignore` file.
-These files are for live preview and should be added to your repo.
+These files are for live preview and shouldn't be added to your git repo.

 #### Source plugin